BaileyJM02/markdown-to-pdf/README.md

 ```

 ([Boolean](#boolean))
-Whether to also create a .html file.
+Whether to also create an HTML file.

 ### CSS Theme